-- In ancient times, stoning was a common method of executing people as punishment for crimes they had committed. - God commanded the Israelite leaders to stone people for certain sins, such as adultery. - The New Testament tells of a time that Jesus forgave a woman caught in adultery and stopped people from stoning her. - Stephen, who was the first person in the Bible to be killed because of testifying about Jesus, was stoned to death. - In the city of Lystra, the apostle Paul was stoned, but he did not die from his wounds.
+- In ancient times, stoning was a common method of executing people as punishment for crimes they had committed. - God commanded the Israelite leaders to stone people for certain sins, such as adultery. - In the New Testament, Jesus forgave a woman caught in adultery and stopped people from stoning her. - Stephen, who was the first person in the Bible to be killed for testifying about Jesus, was stoned to death. - In the city of Lystra, the apostle Paul was stoned, but he did not die from his wounds.

-(See also: adultery, adulterous, adulterer, adulteress, commit, committed, commitment, crime, criminal, death, die, dead, Lystra, testimony, testify)
+(See also: adultery, commit, crime, death, Lystra, testimony)